Fieldy76/System-Monitor-App/README.md

 ## ✨ Features

 ### 🔍 Real-Time System Monitoring
+- **CPU Monitoring**:
-- **CPU Monitoring**: Track usage percentage, frequency, and temperature (Celsius/Fahrenheit)
+  - Track usage percentage, frequency, and temperature (Celsius/Fahrenheit)
+  - **Interactive Details**: Click on the tile to view top processes sorted by CPU usage
+- **Memory Tracking**:
-- **Memory Tracking**: Monitor RAM usage with total, used, and available statistics
+  - Monitor RAM usage with total, used, and available statistics
+  - **Interactive Details**: Click on the tile to view top processes sorted by Memory usage
 - **Disk Usage**:
   - View usage statistics for all mounted partitions
   - **Interactive Analysis**: Click on any partition to view a breakdown of the largest directories and file counts